AntoineBlondon/Muni-Interpreter/README.md

 ## Contributing

 Contributions to the Muni language interpreter are welcome.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
+Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines on how to contribute.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](docs/LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped in building and improving the Muni language interpreter.